maxwolf621/AZ/az-104/Test/pictures.md

 You can use the access key to authorize requests to Azure Storage using Shared Key authorization or SAS tokens

-## aks deployment
+## AKS deployment

 You deploy an Azure Kubernetes Service (AKS) cluster named AKS1.

 :x: Solution: From Azure CLI, you run az aks.
 :o: Solution: From Azure CLI, you run the kubectl client.
-:x: From Azure CLI, you run azcopy.
+:x: From Azure CLI, you run `azcopy`.

-## Azure Log Analytics workspace & Monitoring Agent on VM & Alert in AZ Monitor
+## create an Alert via Azure Log Analytic & AZ Monitor

 You have an Azure virtual machine named VM1 that runs Windows Server 2016.

 You need to create an alert in Azure when more than two error events are logged to the System event log on VM1 within an hour.

 :x: **You create an Azure storage account and configure shared access signatures (SASs)**.